OniDaito/wiggle/README.md

 # Wiggle

 A set of utilities for working with the Worm Data.

+Typical use would be to point flatten at a directory of images, flattening them into a set of 16bit PNG files with a maximum intensity projection.
+Then, pointing dataset at the corresponding directory containing the analysis files.
+The resulting dataset will be ready for use with the U-Net or other dataset.

 ## flatten